smmaks004/Online-learning-platform/README.md

 ## Database
 Before attempting to run the project, you must first download some files and create a database structure.
 Creating the data structure (I worked using PhpMyAdmin):
-1. Create a new database named 'lerner' .
+1. Create a new database named 'lerner'.
 Go to SQL queries and enter this:
 ```
 CREATE USER 'lerner '@'%' IDENTIFIED by 'lerner';
 GRANT USAGE ON *.* TO 'lerner'@'%';